RoGellert/RoGellert/README.md

 ### Hi there 👋
+### Thanks for checking out my github !!!
+It's much appreciated

+### My name is Roman.
+I'm currently pursuing Masters degree in Data Science at University of Padua in Italy.
+I have obtained my bachelors specializing in Data Engineering.
+### My fields of interests are machine learning, big data, backend and game development.
+### I'm most proficient in python, but additionally know C/C++ and javascript and currently learning Rust to spice up my life a little bit.
+### I know a variety of tools, libraries and frameworks for ML, Data Science and Software development in genral (i.e Pytorch, MySQL, PostgresSQL, Git, Docker ...)

+###

 <!--
 **RoGellert/RoGellert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.